testworx/testworx.github.io/_posts/2016-06-27-dynamic-generation-of-jmeter-scripts-pt2.markdown

 <ol>
   <li>Correlate the URL using a regular expression extractor</li>
   <li>Add this extractor to the <a href="https://github.com/testworx/jmeter-test-plan-generator/blob/master/src/main/resources/TestPlan.Template.jmx"><i>TestPlan.Template.jmx</i></a></li>
-  <li>Write a groovy script that will perform correlation using this extractor automatically on test plans we record in the future.</li>
+  <li>Write a groovy script that will perform correlation using this extractor automatically on test plans we record in the future.
+This will form a blog post on it's own.</li>
 </ol>

 <h2>Correlate the URL using a regular expression extractor.</h2>